perry-/lkk/wp-content/plugins/crafty-social-buttons/README.txt

 These are the things currently in the pipeline:

-* Adding the ability to hide buttons on specific pages
+* Adding the ability to share/link to Flipboard, Goodreads and 500px
-* Choosing which post types the share buttons are added to
+* Additional options for layout and style of the buttons
+* Shortcode options for more manual control of the buttons
 * (Anything else?
 You tell me!)